 Liposuction can help to remove localized fat for example your abdomen, hips, thighs, buttocks, arms or neck.
 There is a limit on how much fat can be removed during the procedure.
 If you are considering going under the knife make sure you don’t put on weight before the surgery.
 This is a big mistake people often make.

 Liposuction is a surgery and like any other surgery, you could have possible complications, however, most of these complications can be avoided.
-In my previous blog “nutrition before and after surgery” I give you some tips on how to prepare your body with the right nutrients which I have learned from attending a Dermatology Conference.
-In this blog, I will share with you some of the post-lipo related complications that I come across in my clinic and how to deal with them.
+In my previous blog “nutrition before and after surgery” In this blog, I will share with you some of the post-lipo related complications that I come across in my clinic and how to deal with them.

 What are the possible complications after lipo?